NaveenKumar-Y/Dockerized-App-Azure-Infrastructure/README.md

 ### **Step 2: Add GitHub Actions Workflow**

-Create a [.github/workflows/build_publish_docker.yml](.github/workflows/build_publish_docker.yml) file or use the exisiting file in the repository and add the following workflow:
+ [.github/workflows/build_publish_docker.yml](.github/workflows/build_publish_docker.yml)  - use this exisiting file in the repository to trigger the Build process (make sure have some change in app/ folder):

 ```